Emoon03/BattleShip/README.txt

 =:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=
-CIS 1200 Game Project README
+CIS 1200 Game Project README =:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=
-PennKey: ericmoon
-=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=

 ===================
 =: Core Concepts :=
 ===================

-- List the four core concepts, the features they implement, and why each feature is an appropriate use of the concept.
-Incorporate the feedback you got after submitting your proposal.

   1. 2D Arrays: 2D arrays allow me to represent the game board for my battleship game.
                 The rows and columns of the array will determine the size of the game board.
                 I will be able to change the values of the elements in the arrays to represent